yada-yoda/discord-rss-fetcher/docs/user/installation.md

 2. Download the zip from [releases](https://github.com/benji7425/discord-feed-bot/releases) and extract
 3. Open a terminal in extracted folder
 4. Run `npm install` and wait for it to finish
-5. Edit *config.json* to include your RSS feed and channel ID (see configuration page for more info)
+5. Edit *config.json* to include your server/channel details (see configuration page for more info)
 6. Create *bot-config.json* to include your bot token:
 `{
 	"token": "abc123blahblahblahyourtokengoeshere"